TherealJC/LabOne/README.md

 # LabOne

-Repo for Lab One (Index.js contains my practice work from 2/3/20, example.js and randomtask.js are from
+Repo for Lab One (Index.js contains my practice work from 2/3/20 AND what is required for lab one
-practising in class on 3/3/2020)
+example.js and randomtask.js are from practising in class on 3/3/2020 and not related to this lab.
+I'm just using this as a practice page)

 WHAT HAVE I LEARNT?
 : A LOT about using JavaScript, commands, how to make an index.js folder,